uptane/uptane-standard/uptane-standard.md

 The keywords MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in {{RFC2119}}.

-In order to be considered “Uptane-compliant,” an implementation MUST follow all of these rules as specified in the document.
+In order to be considered Uptane-compliant, an implementation MUST follow all of these rules as specified in the document.

 ## Terminology

 *Bundle*: A set of images released by the repository that is meant to be installed by one or more target ECUs on a vehicle during the same update cycle.

 *Bus*: An internal communications network that interconnects components within a vehicle.
-A vehicle can have a number of buses that will vary in terms of power, speed and resources.
+A vehicle can have a number of buses that will vary in terms of power, speed, and resources.

 *ECU Identifier*: An attribute used to identify a specific ECU (e.g., such as a unique serial number).